charliemic/electric-sheep/docs/development/workflow/SCOPE_CREEP_DETECTION.md

 - ✅ Complete one task before starting another
 - ✅ Use feature branches for each focused task
 - ✅ Commit frequently (safety net)
-- ✅ Start new agent for unrelated tasks
+- ✅ Start new chat session for unrelated tasks

 **Task definition guidelines:**